 I chose this programme because I wanted to keep working full-time in the office and independent distance learning (IDL) provided the necessary flexibility.
 I had just been working for about two years when I decided that I needed additional academic training to understand many of the virulent explicit and non-explicit issues I experienced during my work on architectural mega-projects.
 I did not want to stop the valuable learning on the actual job while gaining the necessary academic training.
 There was no comparable programme available in Germany.

 What was your experience of doing a postgraduate degree at Heriot-Watt University?

 After having spent a year in the US and a year in Argentina during my academic career, I enjoyed the intercultural aspects of studying at a British university.
 Many issues and theories are looked at differently than in Germany which enabled me to gain a critical and profound view on the building industry at home.
-Although independent distance learning is an ambitious form of studying that demands a high level of discipline from the student, I found the flexibility in course and exam structures that I was hoping for when choosing this course.
+Although IDL is an ambitious form of studying that demands a high level of discipline from the student, I found the flexibility in course and exam structures that I was hoping for when choosing this programme.
 I enjoyed the valuable academic dialogue with professors and staff.

 Do you think your Heriot-Watt postgraduate experience gave you an edge in your chosen field and why?

 The studies improved my technical and managerial skills for international building projects as well as large and complex project structures.
 In my experience it is often the project team that can lead a project to success or failure – well trained personnel is looked for by planning firms, contractor and clients.
 The possibility to now register with the RICS is another benefit to me.